If you want to extend the reach of your brand or business, you need to create a constant stream of content.

 Let’s say you’re the CEO of a tech company, and you want to grow your following as a thought leader on LinkedIn and Twitter (or maybe you’re the marketing team member behind the scenes doing the content strategy and ghostwriting on behalf of the CEO).
 To reach your audience, you need content (you know this) that you can deliver regularly.

 A solid cadence—days of the week you post certain types of content—will help you build trust with your audience.
 You construct your content strategy, write several pieces, create designs, optimize with SEO keywords—and then… you get writer’s block.

 Your newest piece isn’t coming together, and the more you work on it, the more it feels like fluff.

 It’s time to Reduce—the fluff and the stress.
 You don’t need to create new articles, posts, or even images out of thin air.

-Yes, you want to keep a creator mentality—don’t set that aside completely—but now that you have strong B2B content that fits within your strategy, see how you can Reuse elements from previous posts, Repurpose copy, audio, video, or images in new ways, or even Recycle a post altogether.
+Yes, you want to keep a creator mentality—don’t set that aside completely—but now that you have strong B2B content that fits within your strategy, see how you can Reuse elements from previous posts, Repurpose copy, audio, video, or images in new ways, or even recycle content altogether.

 Here’s an example.
 If you were a guest speaker on a podcast, you could reuse that content in multiple ways:

-- Create an audiogram with a 30-second to 1-minute clip of the podcast and share it on Instagram, Twitter, Facebook, and LinkedIn.
+- Create an audiogram with a 30-second to one-minute podcast clip and share it on Instagram, Twitter, Facebook, and LinkedIn.